-Conlon’s work is typically collaborative and frequently multi-sited, with projects in the US, UK, and the Republic of Ireland.
-With an interdisciplinary background in environmental psychology, Deirdre Conlon's interests, teaching, and approach in research not only draw from critical human geography but also from feminist studies, urban studies, anthropology, and sociology.
-She is part of a network of critical immigration and carceral geography scholars.* Deirdre is especially interested in supporting projects that engage communities and publics in participatory ways.
+Conlon’s work is typically collaborative.
+With an interdisciplinary background in environmental psychology her interests, teaching, and approach in research not only draw from critical human geography but also from feminist studies, urban studies, anthropology, and sociology Deirdre is interested in supporting PhD projects that engage critical migration studies and carceral geographies.

 *The University of Leeds is not responsible for the content of external websites.

 Current and Research Research Projects

 Dr. Deirdre Conlon (Leeds) with Dr. Nancy Hiemstra (Stonybrook, NY) (co-investigators).

 This project examines the conditions under which internal economies of exchange develop and operate within migrant detention facilities.
 The project investigates the social, political and economic implications of demand among detained migrants for material goods such as phone cards, toiletries, and supplemental food items and provision of as well as ‘labour’ opportunities available in exchange for these goods.
 Initially focused on detention centres in the metro New York/New Jersey area, a larger multi-site project is planned.